jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  `kubectl describe job <jobName>`

 These commands will help you identify what went wrong, whether the container failed to start, exited early or encountered runtime errors.

+> **Note**
+> Logs and information about completed (or failed) Jobs and their Pods are only available for as long as specified by the **ttlSecondsAfterFinished** setting in the Job manifest.
+After this time, the Job is automatically deleted and its related data is no longer accessible.
+If you want to keep logs and other information permanently, you have two options.
+One is to remove the **ttlSecondsAfterFinished** field from the Job manifest, which would prevent the Job from being automatically deleted.
+However, <ins>this is not recommended</ins>, as over time your namespace would fill up with old completed Jobs, making it harder to manage and requiring manual cleanup.
+<ins>The recommended approach</ins> is instead to save the information you need—such as pod descriptions or logs—to a file using commands like
+`kubectl describe pod <podName> > /path/where/to/store/the/log/file`
+and, similarly, for all the other commands listed above.
+This way, you can retain any important details without cluttering the cluster.

 ### 4.6) Opening a terminal into a container